Qwerky7835/zkSync-Game/README.md

 ### Test Suite

 ##### Ownership Test
-The first test asserts that the Game contract is owned by the address which dpeloyed the contract.
+The first test asserts that the Game contract is owned by the address which deployed the contract.

 The second test asserts that the owner of the MatterToken contract is owned by the Game contract because the MatterToken contract is deployed by Game.sol.